 Just a stone’s throw of the baths is the beautiful Abbey Church of Saint Peter and Saint Paul.
 Established in the 7th Century, it’s more commonly known as Bath Abbey.
 The building itself went through numerous stages of destruction, restoration and expansion until finally reaching its current appearance:

 The River Avon flows through Bath and under the Pulteney Bridge, built in 1774.
 The bridge houses shops which span the bridge on both sides.
 It’s one of only four bridges in the world to have shops built across it in this manner.
-The weir is shaped like a V to prevent flooding.
+The weir’s V shape prevents flooding.
 This was an issue which even plagued the Romans back in the day.

 And if you have time and feel peckish, you can stop for lunch or supper at Sally Lunn’s Historic Eating House, one of the oldest houses in the city: